Feature Feature Performance Best Practices Architecture ~5 min read

 For most cases, the default global source max rows limit (COCOINDEX_SOURCE_MAX_INFLIGHT_ROWS: 1024) already fits the situation described above: loading more than what heavy operations can consume, but still within a reasonable bound.
 You don’t need to do anything.

-When and What to Tune
+When and what to tune

 Decrease the limit if it’s not stable enough (e.g. memory overuse, timeout observed on certain operations), or increase the limit if it’s very stable but you want it to go faster.
 What to tune?